eguahlak/2016b-sem4-article-template/README.md

 * Second author
 * Third author if a third author exists

+## The feature

+A deeper description of the feature.
+Argue where this feature is usable and where it's not.
+Are there any requirements to version of android or to the device or provider.

 ## Examples of use

 Examples of use including examples.